 Since, apart from a curiosity about Iron Chef that lasted about two weeks, I have no interest in competition cooking television shows, I had never heard of Myron Mixon and his appearances on a program called BBQ Pitmasters until some bloggers who I read started talking about him some years after his first TV win.
 Where’s the Best BBQ? was the first to mention his restaurant in Braselton.
-(Unfortunately, Scot’s site is very odd and you cannot link to individual articles.)
+(Unfortunately, Scot’s site has since closed.)

 I let Mixon’s list of accomplishments flow in one ear and out the other, because trumpeting successes in that way never really means much to me.
 We enjoy the small local chain Cheeseburger Bobby’s a great deal, eat there as a family usually once a week, and wish them very well as they plan to open their first store inside the perimeter later this year.
 It doesn’t stop me snickering every time I see one of those billboards that reads VOTED BEST BURGER!
 That’s true.
 They were voted best burger.
 In Hiram.

 So Jack’s Old South BBQ – curiously, this is the second time in a month I’ve visited a barbecue restaurant in Georgia called Jack’s – blows its horn about being a three-time world champion.
 I raised an eyebrow, because my mom says I’m really special, too.
 Then I read a little closer.
 Mixon has won Memphis in May three darn times.
 Shut my mouth; that really is impressive.